All the information Hoosiers need to participate in democracy

 - Vote by mail if one of 11 criteria apply, such as being out-of-town, or lacking transportation to the polls.
 Find the list here.
 Fill out and submit a one-page application before October 26 at noon.
 Once you receive your write-in ballot, fill it out and don’t wait to send it.
 To be counted, it must be received by noon on November 7.

 - Vote with the help of a travel board if disabled without an accessible polling place, confined due to injury or illness (or caring for someone who is), or physically unable to complete and sign the ballot and affidavit.
-Fill out and submit a one-page application before November 7 at noon.
-A bipartisan team will deliver the ballot and help with its completion in the 19 days before the election.
+Fill out and submit a one-page application before November 6 at noon.
+A bipartisan team will deliver the ballot and help with its completion during a window of 19 days before the election.

 If I move, what do I do?